-Plotting a Single Point in MATLAB
+Understand the Process of Graphing a Single Point using MATLAB

 In this article, we will delve deep into understanding the method of plotting a single point on the graph using the powerful programming language, MATLAB.
 With its extensive capabilities, MATLAB serve …